-We are celebrating our group prenatal class From Birth to Earth: A modern prenatal class with the ABCs of prenatal classes.
-From A to Z let’s cover some common prenatal terms and what you can learn about them from our class.
+We are celebrating our group prenatal class with the ABCs of prenatal classes.
+From A to Z let’s cover some common prenatal terms, F is for Fontanelle, and what you can learn about them from our class.

 Baby’s heads are truly incredible, from their delicious smell to their unfused bones!
 Whaaattt?
 The skulls of babies are made of boney plates that don’t fully join until after birth.
 The bones are kept together by fibrous joints called sutures and this flexibility allows for rapid brain growth and, importantly, navigation through the pelvis.
 During birth, the skull plates can overlap to help the baby’s head become as small as possible.
 That’s wild!
 We can see evidence of this in babies who come out with coneheads (or the nicer term, molding!).